|

 Before

-a 200 watts, 8 ohms resistor.
-With the probes of the THD analyzer
+with a 200 watts, 8 ohms resistor.
+With the probes of the

-connected across the load, spot frequencies of 200Hz, 1KHz,
+THD analyzer connected across the load, spot frequencies

-to avoid overheating.
-For 4 ohms testing, replace load with
+be suitably cooled to avoid overheating.
+For 4 ohms testing,

 Fig